squawki/System-Troubleshooter-and-Repair-/README.md

 ## Disclaimer
 - It is not a replacement for real troubleshooting or system repairs.
 It is designed solely for **entertainment, simulation, and placebo** purposes.
 - **No actual system errors are fixed** — if your system has problems, this script won't solve them!
+- No warranty of any kind is implied or included